New Belgium Fat Tire Torched Earth

 Heartbroken?
 Just love chocolate?
+Beer drinker?
 Second Self Bleeding Heart Red Ale has you covered either way.

-Cocoa and vanilla are the stars in Second Self Bleeding Heart, Inspired by southern-style red velvet cake.
-2017 is the first time this beer has been canned.
+Cocoa and vanilla are the stars in Second Self Bleeding Heart, plus strawberries – new for 2019.
+A beer inspired by southern-style red velvet cake.

 Red malts and cocoa lend the beer a festive pink color, and the vanilla is the icing on top, rounding out each sip at the end of the taste.
 Co-founders Jason and Chris have been developing the recipe for over eight years.

-Bleeding Heart is actuall part of series of “Hearts” series.
+Bleeding Heart is actually part of a series of “Hearts”.
 Other releases have included:

 - Bitter Heart – Red Ale, extensively dry hopped.
 Extra hoppy, extra bitter.
 The real Valentine’s Day beer.